ON THIS PAGE: You will learn about the different types of treatments doctors use for children with brain stem glioma. Use the menu to see other pages.

-In general, tumors in children are uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
-That’s why more than 60% of children are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best known treatments available) with newer approaches to treatments that may be more effective.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.
+In general, tumors in children are uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+That is why more than 60% of children are treated as part of a clinical trial.
+A clinical trial is a research study that tests a new approach to treatment.
+The “standard of care” is the best treatments known.
+Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
+The health and safety of all children participating in clinical trials are closely monitored.

 To take advantage of these newer treatments, children should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 For brain stem glioma, a neuro-oncologist may also be involved with treatment.
 A neuro-oncologist is a doctor who specializes in CNS tumors.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Descriptions of the common types of treatments used for brain stem glioma are listed below.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of care.